Skip to content

 Why is a home inspection important?

 - A home purchase is one of the largest investments you will ever make.
-You want to protect your investment by having a professional home inspector examine the property you are interested in buying.
+You want to protect your investment by having a professional home inspector in Vail examine the exterior and interior of the property you are interested in buying.

-- Home inspectors have a very thorough, methodical, set of inspection steps.
+- Professional Vail home inspectors have a very thorough, methodical, set of inspection steps.
 Most now use laptops with specialized software for the inspection industry.

 - The use of family or friends with construction experience won’t give you that added level of process and experience.